EricaXia/knn_digits/README.md

-# Classification of MNIST Handwritten Digits using K-Nearest-Neighbors in R
+# Classification of MNIST Handwritten Digits using K-Nearest-Neighbors Algorithm in R
+### Basic exercise in supervised machine learning classification

 Data: Handwritten numerical digits pulled from MNIST (Modified National Institute of Standards and Technology database)